Codecademy/docs/content/cpp/concepts/vectors/terms/front/front.md

   - 'paths/computer-science'
 ---

-The **`.front()`** method returns a reference to the first element in the vector.
-This allows you to access or modify the first element in the vector without needing to create another variable or removing it from the vector.
+The **`.front()`** method returns a reference to the first element in the [vector](https://www.codecademy.com/resources/docs/cpp/vectors).
+This allows you to access or modify the first element in the vector without needing to create another variable or remove it from the vector.

 ## Syntax